3.1.10 arrays

 Similar to raw-array-duplicate.

-data Person: p(ref name :: String, ref age :: Number) end check: ps1 = [array: p("Alice", 30), p("Bob", 40)] ps2 = ps1.duplicate() ps2.get-now(0) is ps1.get-now(0) ps2.get-now(1)!{age: 57} ps1.get-now(1)!age is 57 end
+import arrays as A data Person: p(ref name :: String, ref age :: Number) end check: ps1 = [A.array: p("Alice", 30), p("Bob", 40)] ps2 = ps1.duplicate() ps2.get-now(0) is ps1.get-now(0) ps2.get-now(1)!{age: 57} ps1.get-now(1)!age is 57 end

 Sorts the given array in-place in ascending or descending order according to the asc parameter.
 Returns a reference to the original array, which will have its contents mutably updated.